HexInject

 Packet disassembling and pretty printing

-Since version 1.4, hexinject can disassemble and print the fields of captured packets.This feature is very simple to use activate, and allows to inspect in great detail every part of the supported protocols:
+Since version 1.4, hexinject can disassemble and print the fields of captured packets, and from version 1.5 it's the tool prettypacket that do the actual packet disassembling and printing.This feature is very simple to use, and allows to inspect in detail every part of the supported protocols:

 So, if you need to know the size of the TCP Sequence Number field, you no longer need to capture a packet or search a diagram on the web, just use:

-Currently supported protocols are: tcp, udp, icmp, arp (and, of course, protocols on lower layers: ethernet, ip).
+Currently supported protocols are: tcp, udp, icmp, igmp, arp, stp (and, of course, protocols on lower layers: ethernet, ip).

-Adding a new protocol is easy, you can connect your disassemble function in the file prettypacket.h, using the simple interface provided.
+Adding a new protocol is easy: you can add your disassemble function in the file prettypacket.c, using the simple interface provided.